LaurenC2022/web-dev-edu/README.md

     - [Building Wordpress Themes]
     - [Building Jekyll Themes]

-- [Web Design]: I would like to dapple in web design, UI/UX included
+- [Web Design]: I would like to learn a little on web design, UI/UX included
     - [Design Spreads with all Devices]

-- [Javascript Games]
+- [Javascript Games for browser]